litecoin-project/litecoin/doc/README.md

 ### Need Help?

-* See the documentation at the [PenguinCoin Wiki](https://penguincoin.info/) for help and more information.
+* See the documentation in the doc directory for help and more information.
 * Ask for help on [#penguincoin](https://webchat.freenode.net/#penguincoin) on Freenode.
 If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#penguincoin).
 * Ask for help on the [PenguinCoinTalk](https://penguincointalk.io/) forums, in the [Technical Support board](https://penguincointalk.io/c/technical-support).